-4,699,930 shares of common stock (5,461,930 if the warrants are exercised in full).
-If the underwriters' over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately after this offering would be 4,814,230 the public offering price of the common stock].
+4,733,727 shares of common stock (5,844,839 if the warrants are exercised in full).
+If the underwriters' over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately after this offering would be 4,899,894 the public offering price of the common stock].
 The warrants are exercisable immediately and expire five years from the date of issuance.

-(5,690,530 if the warrants are exercised in full).
+(6,178,173 if the warrants are exercised in full).

-Description of warrants The warrants will have a per share exercise price equal to [125% of build and maintain inventory, purchase tooling, purchase and install manufacturing equipment for fluids, for research and development including obtaining our CE mark, expansion of sales and marketing, to assist funding our working capital costs and to clear certain part debt.
-See "Use of Proceeds" on page 24 clear certain past debt.
+Description of warrants The warrants will have a per share exercise price equal to [125% of build and maintain inventory, purchase tooling, purchase and install manufacturing equipment for fluids, for research and development including obtaining our CE mark, expansion of sales and marketing, to assist funding our working capital costs and to clear certain past debt.
 See "Use of Proceeds" on page 24.

-Use of proceeds We intend to use the net proceeds received from this offering to carefully consider before investing in our securities.
+Use of proceeds We intend to use the net proceeds received from this offering to included in this prospectus for a discussion of factors you should carefully consider before investing in our securities.